Estimated reading time: 5 minutes

 Investments Today Are Part Of Your Financial Goals For Tomorrow

-There was a point when it was mostly the older generation who were looking at savings and investments but things have changed.
+There was a point when it was mostly the older generation looking at savings and investments, but things have changed.

-Millions of people around the world are looking for ways to make their financial future more secure given how uncertain the times are.
+Millions of people worldwide are looking for ways to make their financial future more secure, given how uncertain the times are.